 In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant’s reference for a letter of recommendation.

 How much is tuition?

-$5,500 USD for the 10 weeks program.
-When you are accepted to the program, you will recieve an invoice to make $1500 deposit by December 20th and the remaining $4000 by February 1st.
+$5,500 USD for the 10-week program.
+When you are accepted to the program, you will recieve an invoice to make a $1500 deposit by December 20th and the remaining $4000 by February 1st.
 We accept tuition by check or wire transfer.

 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $5,000 – $7,000) and transportation to NYC.